 Ms. Grimstead has a lump on her head which sometimes throbs.
 It is not known whether she was born with the lump, or whether it just emerged in later years.

-By the time she was 8, she had a part-time job at the local library.
-By the time she was 9 she was Chief Librarian.
-By age 10 she had already finished her high school diploma (she was an excellent student) and applied for a National Libarianship Fellowship Ship Scholarship.
-This scholarship pays the full 4-year tuition and all expenses for a 4-year cruise on the National Libarianship Fellowship Ship.
+By the time she was eight, she had a part-time job at the local library.
+By the time she was nine she was Chief Librarian.
+By age ten she had already finished her high school diploma (she was an excellent student, obviously) and applied for a National Librarianship Fellowship Ship Scholarship.
+This scholarship pays the full tuition and all expenses for a four-year cruise on the National Librarianship Fellowship Ship.
 Ms. Grimstead did not win the full scholarship but did win a place on the boat.

 Three years later the (left-handed) Chief Library Officer got stung by a Grobsnot and was forced into early retirement due to the severe and prolonged allergic reaction.
 Ms. Grimstead replaced her.
 Finally, the second most sought-after librarian position in the world was hers.
 For it, she had to memorise the exact locations of 32 billion and 7 books.
 It’s fairly obvious that she is EXTEMELY smart.

 Five years later she was approached by Mrs. Rosebank to come and work at Swedhump Elementary’s library (for sure the most coveted librarian position on the planet), and the rest is history.